Key West International Airport

+The relatively short 5076 ft runway limits the maximum size of aircraft that can serve the airport, along with restricting the weight of flights departing.

 History

 Key West's aviation history began in 1913 with a flight to Cuba by Augustin Parla.
 In 1928, Pan American Airways began scheduled flights from Key West.
 The main runway at Meacham Field was pressed into U.S. Army use after the Pearl Harbor attack, as well as into U.S. Navy use later in World War II as an alternative to the Trumbo Point seaplane base and the main Naval Air Station for fixed-wing and lighter-than-air (blimp) aircraft on Boca Chica Key.
 After the war, the city took over what became Key West Municipal Airport.
 In January 1953, the city gave Monroe County the title to Meacham Field, allowing the county to apply for Federal Aviation Administration grants.
 Around the same time, the airport became Key West International Airport.

 National Airlines began flights to Miami in 1944 with Lockheed Lodestar twin prop aircraft, although the airport did not have a paved runway until around 1956.
 National served Key West for nearly 25 years and later operated Convair 340 and Convair 440 prop aircraft, as well as Lockheed L-188 Electra turboprops, into the airport.
 In 1968, National began the first jet flights into Key West with Boeing 727-100s, providing nonstop service to Miami.
 By 1969, National was operating daily 727 jet service direct to Washington National Airport, Philadelphia International Airport, and John F. Kennedy International Airport via intermediate stops in Miami, West Palm Beach, and Orlando.

 Several other airlines also began operating jet service into Key West.
 In 1979, Air Florida was operating five nonstop flights a day to Miami with Boeing 737 jetliners.
 In 1987, Eastern Airlines was operating daily mainline Boeing 727-100 jet service nonstop to Miami.
 By 1989, Piedmont Airlines was operating six nonstop flights a day to Miami with Fokker F28 Fellowship twin jets.
 This F28 jet service was then continued by USAir following its acquisition of and merger with Piedmont.
-Southwest Airlines, following its acquisition of AirTran in 2011, operated Boeing 737-700 jet service into the airport, including nonstop flights from New Orleans, Orlando, and Tampa.
-However, in 2014, Southwest subsequently ceased all service to the airport.

-As of May 9, 2010, the flight schedule included commercial service on United Express, American Eagle, Delta Air Lines, Delta Connection and, most notably, AirTran Airways.
-Delta and AirTran were both operating Boeing 737-700 jet service into Key West by 2009.
-Nonstop routes to EYW in 2010 included Atlanta on Delta, Orlando and Tampa on AirTran Airways, and Fort Lauderdale and Tampa on United Express (although neither FLL or TPA was the location of a United Airlines hub).